microsoft/fluentui-react-native/packages/components/Menu/MIGRATION.md

 <Menu>
 ```

+There is no separate `SubmenuItem` or `Submenu` component.
+You can wrap a `MenuItem` in a `Menu` component, and it will take care of showing an indicator for the submenu and opening the menu in a reasonable direction.

-### Props no longer supported with an equivalent functionality in v1 Menu
+### Props no longer supported in ContextualMenu with an equivalent functionality in v1 Menu

 - `content` => Pass the content as `children` instead
 - `endIcon` => Use `after` value for `iconPosition` prop and pass icon information into `icon` prop instead
 - `startIcon` => Use `before` value for `iconPosition` prop and pass icon information into `icon` prop instead

-### Props no longer supported without an equivalent functionality in v1 Menu
+### Props no longer supported in ContextualMenu without an equivalent functionality in v1 Menu

 - Cannot use both `startIcon` and `endIcon` at the same time in v1